defnull/bbblb/README.md

 ## Feature comparison with Scalelite (totally not biased at all)

-[Scalelite](https://github.com/blindsidenetworks/scalelite) is developed by [Blindside Networks](https://blindsidenetworks.com/) and could be seen to be the *standard solution* and in some way also a *reference implementation* for BigBlueButton Load Balancers.
+[Scalelite](https://github.com/blindsidenetworks/scalelite) is developed by [Blindside Networks](https://blindsidenetworks.com/) and is more or less the *reference implementation* for BigBlueButton Load Balancers.
 It is certainly not the only implementation out there, but the one all others compare against.

 | Feature | BBBLB | Scalelite |
 | ------- | ----- | --------- |